Skip to main content

 • Kernels earlier than 2.6 (build 2.6.32-358) - Not supported.

-• Kernels earlier than 3.8 - Static AI and Reputation engines are not triggered on new files written to disk, but they do work from Full Disk Scan.
-Deep Visibility™ File Modification and Network Action event types are not supported.
+• Kernels earlier than 3.8 - Static AI and Reputation engines do not evaluate files on-write to disk.
+However, Full Disk Scan functions as expected.
+For telemetry collection, File Modification and Network event types are not supported.

 • Kernels earlier than 3.10 - Containers are not supported.